Nidderdale Caves: Geology

-Because the system is contained within a narrow band and chiefly covered by grit, it surprised early explorers that there were long sections of large passages such as Goyden’s and New Goyden’s main stream.
+Because the system is contained within a narrow band and chiefly covered by grit, it surprised early explorers that there were long sections of large passages such as Goyden’s and New Goyden’s mainstream.
 Goyden’s is typically about 6m wide and 25m high vadose canyon with small phreatic passage at the top.
-New Goyden’s passage is typically about 8m diameter phreatic tunnel.
-What did not surprise early explorers was that the system is chiefly developed on one level.
-However further study and exploration has shown higher abandoned levels of development, on shale bands.
+New Goyden’s passage is typically about an 8m diameter phreatic tunnel.
+What did not surprise early explorers was that the system was chiefly developed on one level.
+However further study and exploration have shown higher abandoned levels of development, on shale bands.
 These have been opened up by cave diggers and used to connect the caves of Nidderdale with dry connections after cave divers had explored the underwater links between the caves.

 Distinctive fossil and chert beds so common a characteristic of the middle limestone are well exposed in the caves and provide some impressive examples.
 Fine examples of the chert bands are visible in Goyden Pot Main Stream Passage, the Turf and especially the Beet Route passage above High Rift.
 Chert bands are also visible in New Goyden Pot in the Main Stream passage, Main Inlet and Dry Wath series.
 Impressive examples of Productus giganteus fossils are present in the Fossil Passage area of Manchester Hole and on the surface by the intake fissures.
-Fossilised coral and many examples of crinoids are clearly visible in quite a few of the caves but especially in Goyden Pot.
+Fossilised coral and many examples of crinoids are visible in quite a few of the caves but especially in Goyden Pot.